 - Property and Casualty(P&C) Insurance

 To understand the potential outcomes, let’s go through the blockchain insurance applications and use-cases below.

-Problem: Frauds in insurance is a big problem which both the organizations and the end users wants to be solved.
+Frauds in insurance are a big problem that both the organizations and the end-users want to be solved.
 With insurers not truly invested in solving the fraud issue.
 Their approach to solving fraud has always been less than required.
 However, the use of anti-fraud technology is quite common among insurers with as much as 95% of them using it.

 So, what frauds can be stopped using blockchain?
 Let’s list them below.

 - Stopping or reducing counterfeit is the number one benefit with the help of digital certificates.

 - Double spending or booking can be eliminated where clients cannot claim for the accident twice.